tiiuae/ghaf/docs/src/ref_impl/example_project.md

 3. Identify an IP address by a MAC address with the `arp` command.
 If a MAC address is unknown, you can boot into the NixOS image or any other OS to find it, or try the latest addresses that `arp` returns.
 4. Connect using SSH (login/password ghaf/ghaf).
 Then connect from netvm to the host using `ssh 192.168.101.2` (login/password ghaf/ghaf).
 5. Check running VMs with `microvm -l`.
-6. Check a GUIVM log using `journalctl -u microvm@guivm`.
+6. Check a GUI VM log using `journalctl -u microvm@guivm`.
-7. If GUIVM does not start, you can try to start it manually with `/var/lib/microvms/guivm/current/bin/microvm-run`.
+7. If GUI VM does not start, you can try to start it manually with `/var/lib/microvms/guivm/current/bin/microvm-run`.

-In case when GUIVM did not start with the error message that the device /dev/mouse or /dev/touchpad was not found, it means that the model of the touchpad in the laptop is different since it was bought in another country and has a different SKU (stock keeping unit).
+In case when GUI VM did not start with the error message that the device /dev/mouse or /dev/touchpad was not found, it means that the model of the touchpad in the laptop is different since it was bought in another country and has a different SKU (stock keeping unit).
 To add support for a new touchpad, do the following:

 1. On the ghaf host, check the devices in `/dev/input/by-path` that contain “-event-” in the name.
 Use the command like `udevadm info -q all -a /dev/input/by-path/pci-0000:00:15.0-platform-i2c_designware.0-event-mouse | grep name` for the name of each of these devices.